 Similarly, evictions of persons from properties secured by USDA SFHD and SFHG loans are also suspended for a period of 60 days.

-How can owners and management agents assist tenants who experience a reduction in income due to COVID-19?
+Q:How can owners and management agents assist tenants who experience a reduction in income due to COVID-19?

 A: For tenants receiving Rental Assistance, an interim recertification should be completed as quickly as possible.
 We encourage agents to be accurate but flexible, including receiving information by phone or email, and making accommodations when income changes can’t be verified due to business closures.